OceanicSquirrel/themes-for-ytmdesktop-player/README.md

 ### Youtube Music Desktop App (adlerluiz)

-Step 1: Click one of the links from the list above and then copy the code Step 2: Navigate to the settings of the Youtube Music Desktop App Step 3: Go to the appearances tab and turn on custom theme Step 4: Click on the pencil icon to open up the editor window Step 5: Paste in the code and press the save button Step 6: Enjoy!
+* Click one of the links from the list above and then copy the code.
+* Navigate to the settings of the Youtube Music Desktop App.
+* Go to the appearances tab and turn on custom theme.
+* Click on the pencil icon to open up the editor window.
+* Paste in the code and press the save button.

 ## Themes